dancer1325/nx/docs/README.md

 ### Outline

+* TODO:
-- Getting Started - These documents assume a new user and are generally concept guides with a lot of links to other parts of the site.
-There are some elements of recipes mixed in, but those should be kept to a minimum.
+- Getting Started -
+  - These documents assume a new user and are generally concept guides with a lot of links to other parts of the site.
+  - There are some elements of recipes mixed in, but those should be kept to a minimum.
+- Tutorials -
-- Tutorials - These are tutorials written for a new user.
-After completing one of these tutorials, the user should have enough knowledge to be an intermediate user.
+  - These are tutorials written for a new user.
+  - After completing one of these tutorials, the user should have enough knowledge to be an intermediate user.
-- Core Features - These are primarily recipes with a little concept mixed in.
-These documents should be short and provide the basic information that people will want 80% of the time and link to anything more complex.
-A new user should be able to click through these documents and skim them to get a good understanding of what Nx does without getting overwhelmed with details.
+- Core Features -
+  - These are primarily recipes with a little concept mixed in.
+  - These documents should be short and provide the basic information that people will want 80% of the time and link to anything more complex.
+  - A new user should be able to click through these documents and skim them to get a good understanding of what Nx does without getting overwhelmed with details.
+- Concepts -
-- Concepts - These are concept guides written for a new user.
-Any recipe content should be split into a recipe document and linked.
+  - These are concept guides written for a new user.
+  - Any recipe content should be split into a recipe document and linked.
-- More Concepts (or other categories under Concepts) - These are concept guides written for an intermediate user.
+- More Concepts (or other categories under Concepts) -
+  - These are concept guides written for an intermediate user.
+- Recipes -
-- Recipes - These are recipes written for an advanced user.
+  - These are recipes written for an advanced user.
-- Nx with Your Favorite Tech - These are tutorials written for an intermediate user.
+- Nx with Your Favorite Tech -
+  - These are tutorials written for an intermediate user.
+  - Benchmarks -
-- Benchmarks - Reference documents linking to external resources.
+    - Reference documents linking to external resources.
-- Reference - Reference documents.

 ## Markdown syntax available